processprocess/mouse-speed/README.md

 })
 ```

-Optionally, An object can be passed to it.
+Optionally, an object can be passed to it.

 This object will now have two new values, accessible as speedX and speedY.

-This method

 ## License